chris-backes/project-euler/README.md

 What is the largest prime factor of the number 600851475143 ?
 ```

-Solution: We check each number i between 1 and half the number num (here, 600851475143) to verify whether num is divisible by i.
-Since the is never any number such that it is divisble by any number greater than its own half (except for itself)--and, since this number in particular is odd, that would be any number greater than a third of itself--we do not need to chekc those numbers.
+Solution: A bit less intuitive, but as we identify factors of the number passed in, we divide the original number from that factor for as many times as is possible, and set the possible return value to that divisor.
+Once that is complete, we check to see if what is left of the original number after th divisions is equal to 1.
+If it is, we can return the factor variable.
+If it is not, then that means the original number has a prime factor which is greater than its own square root (of which there can only be one), and which happens to be th current value of the original number, after the division operations.

 ## Largest Palindrome Product